 Each year our volunteers and sponsors develop a mock organization which is seeking penetration testing services.
 During the competition, you - the student teams, play the role of a consulting firm that is providing this test to our organization.
 We will develop background information, employees, organizational policies, Internet services, and a network that will be used as part of the testing.
 Each team will be provided with a completely identical but separate and segmented environment to perform their testing.
 Just as with a real-world pen-test, you will be asked to provide deliverables, presentations to company management, and recommendations on vulnerabilities discovered during your test.
 Teams will be scored not just on the technical vulnerabilities discovered, but also on their professionalism and communication skills.
 We will have members of the company IT team and management on-hand during the competition to answer any questions that you may have or issues that may arise during your testing of our network.

 CPTC begins with a set of regional competitions that will occur in the fall of each year.
 During these regional competitions, teams will compete using identical environments with other teams from around the nation.
 The test environment will be coordinated nationally to ensure that all teams across all regions will have the same environment.
-The top team from each region will advance to the national competition.
+The top two teams from each region will advance to the national competition.
 Furthermore, the highest ranked teams at-large from across all regional competitors will also advance, creating a national competition of ten teams total.

 We have included a general timeline of activities below.
 If you have further interest please don't hestiate to contact members of our advisory board or any of our regional coordinators.
 If you're interested in competing in one of our regional competitions, please sign up and we'll be in touch!